 As a test, the conversion of lidar backscatter to extinction coefficient is performed assuming a constant average lidar ratio of 50 sr at locations where both backscatter and extinction coefficients are measured in EARLINET.
 This allows consistent comparison and visualization of some of the error associated to our simplified constant lidar ratio assumption.
 We have excluded from this comparison cases where local extinction coefficient was above 0.5 km-1 in order to avoid outliers.
 The profiles shown in figure 4.1 from 4 stations reveal an error in the mean profile of 0-30% in extinction, which is small compared to the model spread documented below.
-The extinction profiles derived from the backscatter coefficients look vertically smoother.
+The excluded from this comparison cases where local extinction coefficients look vertically smoother.
 We have excluded from this comparison cases where local extinction coefficient was above 0.5 km-1 in order to avoid outliers.